Leaders of Greece's neo-Nazi group Golden Dawn found guilty of running criminal organization - KESQ

 Eighteen former party lawmakers, including leader Nikos Michaloliakos, a holocaust denier who founded Golden Dawn in the 1980s as a neo-Nazi organization, were among those found guilty on Wednesday.
 Individual sentences are to be announced in the coming days.

+Prime Minister Kyriakos Mitsotakis tweeted that it was a “truly historic day for Greece, democracy and the rule of law.”

+“Αfter the Greek people voted the neo-Nazi party of Golden Dawn out of Parliament in the last election, today the Greek justice system convicted its leadership of operating as a criminal organization,” he added.

-The leaders have denied the charges from the start, claiming they are victims of political persecution.
+The Golden Dawn leaders have denied the charges from the start, claiming they are victims of political persecution.

 Dozens of others — party members and alleged associate — have been convicted on charges that range from murder to perjury.
 Most of these are linked to violent attacks between 2012 and 2013.
 They include the fatal stabbing of popular anti-fascist hip hop singer Pavlos Fyssas and attacks on immigrants and left-wing activists.